Skip to contents

 • disc_qs: locations of discrete components, corresponding to duplicated values in the input qs.
 May be numeric(0) if there are no discrete components.

-• cont_ps: probability levels for the continous part of the distribution
+• cont_ps: probability levels for the continuous part of the distribution

-• cont_qs: quantile values for the continous part of the distribution
+• cont_qs: quantile values for the continuous part of the distribution